2024: A Year of Client Success and Collaboration

 Hospital biomedical engineering teams face a problem that has no good solution within a traditional CMMS alone.
 They know which devices are due for preventive maintenance.
 They know the maintenance schedule, the service history, and the compliance requirements.
 What they do not know — until someone physically searches the facility — is where the device is right now.

 A ventilator due for quarterly inspection could be in the ICU, in a storage room three floors away, or in the biomedical workshop waiting for an unrelated repair.
 Without real-time location data, finding it takes time that biomedical engineers do not have.
 Maintenance gets deferred.
 Compliance gaps accumulate.
-And when a Joint Commission surveyor asks for the maintenance record of a device that was last serviced 14 months ago instead of 12, the answer is difficult to give.
+When a Joint Commission surveyor asks for the maintenance record of a device last serviced 14 months ago instead of 12, the answer is difficult to give.

 Integrating Real-Time Location Systems with CMMS closes this gap — and it changes the operational model of hospital equipment management in ways that go well beyond simply finding devices faster.